vanshika2106/Instacart-Market-Basket-Analysis/README.md

 XGBoost model has the higher F1-Score, we use it to predict on the future orders.
 Prediction is saved as a csv file named: reorder_prediction.csv

-Team members: Duyen Thanh, Neha Palnati, Vanshika Gupta, Xiangnan Cui
+Team members: Vanshika Gupta (Lead), Duyen Thanh, Neha Palnati, Xiangnan Cui